umass-compsci-220/umass-compsci-220.github.io/materials/homework/fluent-filters-and-json.md

 Notice how each field ends with a `?`.
 This means that the field _may or may not_ be present inside the object.
 It is similar to writing the field as `business_id: string | undefined`.
 However, make note that we are assuming that as long as the fields are present the types are as expected.

-The `Record<T, U>` type, see pageation [here](https://www.typescriptlang.org/docs/handbook/utility-types.html#recordkeys-type), is an object type that has keys of type `T`, which map to values of type `U`.
+The `Record<T, U>` type, see documentation [here](https://www.typescriptlang.org/docs/handbook/utility-types.html#recordkeys-type), is an object type that has keys of type `T`, which map to values of type `U`.
 A `Record` is just an object, so we can do normal object operations on it, such as checking if a `string` value exists inside the record:

 ```ts
 const b: Business = {